Herbert Gentry: Stockholm, 1963–76

 Gentry moved to Gothenburg, Sweden in 1963, and had relocated to Stockholm by 1965.
 In Sweden he developed friendships with sculptors Torsten Rehnqvist and Willy Gordon, and painters Bengt Lindström, and Gösta Werner.
 Important solo exhibitions included Galerie Doktor Glas, Stockholm, 1967; Galerie Marya, Copenhagen, 1967; Galerie Zodiaque, Brussels, 1967 and Vikingsborg Museum, Helsingborg, 1966.

 While living in Scandinavia, Gentry kept a studio in Paris through 1980.
 His dedication to mobility differentiated Gentry from most of his fellow American expatriates.
 He followed the model of artists like Cuban Surrealist Wifredo Lam, who kept studios in more than one country.
 Montparnasse in Paris remained a central hub for the European art world.

 In Stockholm in 1975 Gentry was honored with a retrospective exhibition at the Royal Swedish Academy of Arts, which traveled to Norrköpings Museum, and Amos Andersson Museum in Helsinki, Finland.

 Paris, 1976–80

 Gentry was awarded a studio at the Cité internationale des arts in Paris and worked there for four years.
 During this period he experimented, working in acrylic on raw linen.
+While studying in Paris, he was mentored under Georges Baroque and found an interest in modernist ideas of Cubism and Expressionism.
+He became acquainted with members of the CoBrA group who introduced him to ideas of automatism and the concept of the artist as an inherently social being.
 He befriended many artists he met at the Cité: Mordecai Ardon, Gerald Jackson, Francisca Lindberg, Christine O'Loughlin, Vicente Pimentel, Mary Anne Rose, Grace Renzi, and Ulla Waller.
 He had solo exhibitions in the United States and Sweden: Randall Gallery, NYC, 1978; Fabien Carlsson Gallery, Gothenburg, Sweden, 1977; Montclair State College, Montclair, New Jersey, 1977.